 It is always thrilling when a patron walks through the front door of the archives with a question on the tip of their tongue.
-They are typically on a mission and hope that I can point them directly to the answers they seek.
+They are typically on a mission and hoping that I can point them directly to the answers they seek.
 Unfortunately, due to the youth of the DSU archives and the amount of backlogged collections, answers are often elusive.

-But yesterday the story unfolded differently when Ms. Yvonne came to see us.
+Yesterday, the story unfolded differently when Ms. Yvonne came to see us.
 She was seeking evidence of Joseph R. Fugett’s presence at the State College for Colored Students.

 Ms. Yvonne knew all of this before she even arrived at Delaware State University.
-However, knowing the information is one thing, and seeking to determine the impact Mr. Fugett had at the State College for Colored Students in 1919 is something entirely different.
-Ms. Yvonne wanted to be sure that special man she had loved as a child was somehow still present at Delaware State University and appreciated by others.
+However, knowing the information is one thing, and seeking to determine the impact Mr. Fugett had at the State College for Colored Students is something entirely different.
+Ms. Yvonne wanted to be sure that the special man she had loved as a child was somehow still present at Delaware State University and appreciated by others.

 She held a news article clipped from The State Sentinel in 1919.
 The article was an annual report of the college written by President William C. Jason, and it included a description of her grandfather’s work.
 It read, “We are under obligation also to the Commissioner of Education for the introduction of the course in vocational agriculture.
 A competent and progressive young man, Mr. J.R.
 Fugett, a graduate of Cornell University, with added experience in teaching and practices, was placed in charge of this new department.”

 Ms. Yvonne was beaming.
 Here was evidence that her grandfather was appreciated during his term, and proof that he could continue to be remembered.

 Ms. Yvonne’s experience was a pleasant reminder to me, Jasmine, and Dan that the archives business is not about remembering great men, but men who did great things large and small.
 We thank Ms. Yvonne for passing an afternoon with us.